suhasHere/moq-secure-objects/draft-jennings-moq-secure-objects.md

 ## Decryption

-The KID field in the secure object payload is used to find the right key and salt for the encrypted frame, among those defined for the object's track, and the CTR field is used to construct the nonce.
+For decrypting, the KID field in the secure object payload is used to find the right key and salt for the encrypted object, the nonce field is obtained from the `GroupId` and `ObjectId` fields of the MOQT object header.

 The decryption procedure is as follows:

+1. Parse the SecureObject to obtain KID, the ciphertext corresponding to MOQT object payload and the GroupID and ObjectId from the MOQT object envelope.

+2. Retrieve the `moq_key` and `moq_salt` matching the KID.

+3. Form the aad input as described in {{aad}}.

+4. Form the nonce by as described in {{nonce}}.

+5. Apply the AEAD decryption function with moq_key, nonce, aad and ciphertext as inputs.

+Below shows psuedocode for the decrpytion process

 ~~~ pseudocode
 def decrypt(full_track_name, object):